HolaIamOlya/rsschool-cv/cv.md

 ***
 #### About myshelf

-I want to start a career as a JavaScript developer.
+I want to start a career as a JavaScript Frontend developer.
 6 months ago I started actively studying JS.
 I study independently, I also graduated from the 0 stage in the RS-School.
 In my free time, I make up websites and learn English.
 I study English 3-4 times a week with a native speaker.
 I am sure that I will become an excellent Frontend developer.
 ***

 #### Skills